understrup/aci-fabric-setup/README.md

 			"Mode"	= "<enable/disable>"
 		}
 		"Error_Disabled_Recovery_Policy"	: {
-				"Comment : The error disabled recovery policy specifies the policy for re-enabling a port that was disabled due to one or more pre-defined error conditions."
+				"Comment : 	The error disabled recovery policy specifies the policy for re-enabling" "			a port that was disabled due to one or more pre-defined error conditions."
 			"Mode"	= "<enable/disable>"
 		}
  		"APIC_QoS_Preservation"	 : {
-				"Comment : The ACI fabric is an 802.1p-COS based and the interpod-network ip network are based on RFC4594.
-Enable marks 802.1p to DCSP arcording to RFC4594"
-			"Mode"	= "<enable/disable>"
+				"Comment :	The ACI fabric is an 802.1p-COS based and the interpod-network ip network" "			are based on RFC4594.
+Enable marks 802.1p to DCSP arcording to RFC4594" "Mode"	= "<enable/disable>"
 		}
 		"VM-Ware": {